aarneranta/chalmers-advanced-python/labs/lab2/README.md

 ```

 When you run the code, it asks you to enter two tram stop names separated by a comma (no spaces between).
-Then displays the whole tram network, with the shortest path (as the number of stops) coloured.
+It then displays the whole tram network, with the shortest path (as the number of stops) coloured.

 ## Submission

-Submit the following files via the [Lab2 GitHub Classroom](https://classroom.github.com/a/nzzzyYrY) repository.
+Submit the following files via the [Lab 2 GitHub Classroom](https://classroom.github.com/a/nzzzyYrY) repository:

 - `graphs.py`
 - `trams.py`